csc7/PP2_CI/README.md

 - ### **Footer**

-It is located at the bottom of all pages, containing icons with links to social networks and e-mail applications (to automatically load company's e-mail address in the addressee field).
+It is located at the bottom of all pages, containing icons with links to LinkedIn, GitHub and e-mail application (to automatically load developer's e-mail address in the addressee field).
-*User Stories Addressed by this Feature:* 6; 7; 11; 20 and 21.
+*User Stories Addressed by this Feature:* 1; 6; 7; 12; 14; 16; 17; 18; 19 and 25.

 *Please check "7.
 Testing of User Stories" for more details.*
 <details>